 Rain chains are perfect instruments for harnessing the elements of nature in the garden, so that they can be appreciated.
-Using a rain chain anywhere in the garden adds a decorative element, and who doesn’t love the sight and sound of water in the garden?
+Using DIY rain chains anywhere in the garden adds a decorative element, and who doesn’t love the sight and sound of water in the garden?
 However, they can be expensive and hard to find.
-We decided to go out and find some DIY rain chain projects and tutorials for you just in time for spring rains!
+We decided to go out and find some DIY rain chain ideas and tutorials for you just in time for spring rains!
 (Better than snow, right East Coast?)
 So let’s get to garden crafting!

 Another rain chain made with repurposed funnels and measuring cups etc…